iamarunbrahma/youtube-ai-assistant/README.md

 # Youtube AI Assistant
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This project is built for the purpose of getting summarized text specifically for long duration youtube videos and also to chat with AI assistant to get instant answers for your queries related to that youtube video.<br>
+This project is built for the purpose of getting summarized text specifically for long-duration YouTube videos and also to chat with an AI assistant to get instant answers to your queries related to that YouTube video.<br>
 If we stumble upon an interesting video, it's usually not possible to watch the entire video due to time constraints.
 Hence, we can use this app to get summarized knowledge about that specific video.